How To Add Columns In Wix (Step-by-Step Guide)

 To add a column in Wix, click on any strip or section in the Wix Editor, open the Layout panel, and click "Add Column."
 You can then drag the column dividers to set custom widths and add content to each column individually.
 The exact steps differ slightly depending on whether you are working with a strip or a section.

-This guide walks you through both methods, covers the most useful column layout patterns, and explains how to handle columns on mobile devices.
+This guide walks you through both methods, covers the most useful column layout patterns, explains how to handle columns on mobile devices, and shows techniques that most Wix guides leave out - including background images in columns, Wix Studio differences, and how to work around the 5-column limit.

 Key Takeaways